-What is the all-round shoe of trail running legend Kilian Jornet like in real life?
+What is the all-around shoe of trail running legend Kilian Jornet like in real life?

 Table of contents

-For a few years now, there has been a new brand on the trails; NNormal.
-The trail running brand of perhaps the most famous trail runner ever; Kilian Jornet.
-Their all-round shoe is the Tomir.
-This is now at version 2 and we have put this shoe to the test.
+For a few years now, a new brand has been hitting the trails: NNormal.
+The trail running brand of perhaps the most famous trail runner ever, Kilian Jornet.
+Their all-around shoe is the Tomir.
+It's now at version 2, and we put it through its paces.

 The Tomir 2.0 according to NNormal